AshokShau/commit-generator/README.md

 - `commitsPerDay`: Number of commits to create per day.
 - `authorName`: Your name as it will appear in commits.
 - `authorEmail`: Your email as it will appear in commits.
+- `branchName`: The name of the branch to push changes to.

 ### Run the Program